AimeePatience/AimeePatience/README.md

 - 👋 Hi, I’m @AimeePatience
 - 👀 I’m interested in data science and cyber security.
-- 🌱 I’m currently learning computer science..
+- 🌱 I’m currently pursuing computer science..

 <!---
 AimeePatience/AimeePatience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.